 |PALMER STUDIO (80-03-46, 85-07-105)||

 Contains approximately 145,000 black and white and color safety negatives (4 x 5 and 5 x 7) dating from 1958 to 1990 (with some years missing).
 Subjects include portraits, weddings, Mardi Gras, and buildings.
 Some of the pictures were used to illustrate articles in Catholic Week.
 Of particular interest are the numerous portraits of local African Americans, as well as a memorial march after the assassination of Martin Luther King Jr., and an anti-Vietnam War rally.
-The collection is closed for now but will open once processing is complete.

 |PERDIDO BEACH, ALABAMA (88-10-160)||